 - unusable: The engine is unable to provide a meaningful response.

 In addition to the confidence category, the Engine response can be one of the following commands:

 - suggestion: Text that is suitable to send directly to the Visitor

 - prompt: Textual notification about how the Operator should proceed with the conversation

 Operator Assistants and Virtual Assistants base their actions on both the confidence category and the command of the response.
-Both Assistants only handle a subset of the commands, it's up to the NLP service and the Client Engineers (with help from OmniGuide metrics) to come up with an useful setup.
+Both Assistants only handle a subset of the commands, it's up to the NLP service and the integrator (with help from OmniGuide metrics) to come up with a useful setup.

 Currently Supported NLP services

 - AWS Lex